Estradiol is a type of estrogen, which is the female sex hormone secreted by the ovaries and required for many bodily processes.

 - High blood pressure or hypertension

-Skin related side effects include skin pigmentation, chloasma and melasma.
+Skin-related side effects include skin pigmentation, chloasma and melasma.
 Other skin effects include loss of scalp hair, erythema multiforme, erythema nodosum, hirsuitism (growth of body hair), itching and rash.

 Estradiol medication can cause depression, mood swings, irritability, anger, dizziness and headaches.
-Epileptic patients may also experience worsening of seizures.
+Epileptic patients may also experience worsening seizures.